-I have been portraying people since 1989 – all in the same technique and with the same intention.
+I have been portraying people as chairs since 1989 – all in the same technique and with the same intention.
 The images are carried out with a spatula – red oil color on raw canvas, sized 180×140 or 180×120 cm.
 Each of the portraits captures someone who majorly influences my life and my artistic practice.
 Some of them are contemporaries, known or unknown to me, others people who I love, who I care for, who I adore, some of them have passed away centuries ago – they talk to me through their literature, their art, their spirit – they inspire me.

 A good naturalistic portrait contains the character, the spirit of the portrayed person.
 I ‘translate’ people into chairs – I portray them as chairs.
 The portrait captures their character, their soul.
 Why would one want to have a person represented by a painted chair?
 Of all commodities we use, the chair resembles us the most – first of all in terms of anatomy as it is supposed to fit the shape of our body, their ‘physiognomy’ resembles people.
 We have a very intimate relationship with chairs as most of us spend more time on them than anywhere else.
 The chair can be used as a commodity, as a gadget of convenience, but it can also represent a human being e.g. in the apsis of churches we often find a chair, wooden or carved out of stone that is never being used – even during service it remains empty.
 It is reserved for the bishop and therefor it represents the dignity.
 Although the clergyman was/is never present nobody is allowed to use it.
 It is reserved for him only as it represents and substitutes him and his status.
 Chairs could and can refer to the social status of the user – the higher ranked a person was/is, the more comfortable the chair had/has to be.